rajvipulraj401/React/React notes/Module notes/README.md

 - Defining `type="module"` defaults the file to use the "defer" attribute for loading.

 ## The Main Idea Behind Modules

-- The main idea behind module is to allows you to import and export different section of codes from different files into other files which allows you to  break up all your code into more smaller range files which makes up your code easier to understand and reason with later on when you want to change it.  enhancing readability and ease of debugging when making changes later on.(debug)
+- The main idea behind modules is to allow you to import and export different sections of code from different files into other files.
+This allows you to break up all your code into smaller files, making it easier to understand and reason with later on when you want to change it.
+Enhancing readability and ease of debugging when making changes later on. (debug).
-.

 ### Types of Exports